-- Facts: a brief synopsis of the facts giving rise to the lawsuit. - Status of pleadings: a review of the complaint filed against our member, and the immediate plan for response with an answer, demurrer, venue change, and potential cross complaints. - Damages: Summarize and analyze plaintiff's injuries, damages and our exposures in the case. - Liability Analysis and Plan of Action: provide your initial impression of liability, and identify areas of dispute or where additional facts need to be developed. - Legal Analysis: an analysis of the law that are triggered by the facts and pleadings.

-- Plaintiff's Attorney: a brief comment on the quality of plaintiff's counsel and antedated impact on this litigation. - Discovery Plan: Counsel should briefly analyze what discovery is anticipated to put the case into perspective for proper evaluation.
+- Facts: a brief synopsis of the facts giving rise to the lawsuit. - Status of pleadings: a review of the complaint filed against our member, and the immediate plan for response with an answer, demurrer, venue change, and potential cross complaints. - Damages: Summarize and analyze plaintiff's injures, damages and our exposures in the case. - Liability Analysis and Plan of Action: provide your initial impression of liability, and identify areas of dispute or where additional facts need to be developed. - Legal Analysis: an analysis of the law that are triggered by the facts and pleadings. - Plaintiff's Attorney: a brief comment on the quality of plaintiff's counsel and antedated impact on this litigation. - Discovery Plan: Counsel should briefly analyze what discovery is anticipated to put the case into perspective for proper evaluation.
 List the person(s) you believe should be deposed or who are likely to be deposed by the adverse parties.
 If the case calls for the early retention of experts, discuss that issue.
-Describe any other site visits, motions, witness interviews or other investigation that is needed. - Request for Additional Investigation: Any request for additional field investigation must be formally requested.
-Investigations are normally conducted by YCPARMIA staff; any outside assignments, usually for unique services like sub rosa, must be approved by the Risk Manager or the Staff Investigator. - Legal Budget: To assist in setting reserves, defense counsel should present a rough budget of anticipated expenses from the initial answer up to, and including, mediation or settlement conference.
-Defense counsel should provide an updated budget when they become aware additional expenses that were not reported in the initial budget. - Remarks/Recommendations: Include comments/recommendations not previously mentioned.
+Describe any other site visits, motions, witness interviews or other investigation that is needed.

+- Request for Additional Investigation: Any request for additional field investigation must be formally requested.
+Investigations are normally conducted by YCPARMIA staff; any outside assignments, usually for unique services like sub rosa, must be approved by the Risk Manager. - Legal Budget: To assist in setting reserves, defense counsel should present a rough budget of anticipated expenses from the initial answer up to, and including, mediation or settlement conference. - Remarks/Recommendations: Include comments/recommendations not previously mentioned.
 This would include discussion of the defensibility of the case, and if appropriate, options for possible resolution,